 - It is used by the jewellers to get a magnified view of the fine parts of the jewellery.

-Stay tuned with “BYJU’S – The learning app” to learn more on other Physics related articles.
+Stay tuned with “BYJU’S – The learning app” to learn more about other Physics related articles.